• Nav Social Menu

 Become a nurse

-Nursing is a great profession in a down economy.
-It is also a recession-proof profession because in good or bad economies people get injured, become sick, or grow old.
+Nursing is a great profession with job security in a down economy.
+It is also one of the most recession proof jobs because in good or bad economies people get injured, become sick, or grow old.

 How can you become a nurse?
 You can become a nurse by earning an associate degree through your local community college, or you could earn your bachelor’s degree in nursing.

 There are actually many recession proof jobs in the medical field.
-Nursing, paramedics, or senior care provider.
-Paramedics certainly have job security during a down economy.
+Nursing, paramedics, or senior care provider all have a high degree of job security.

 A paramedic is responds to emergencies or a medical events.
 They provide pre-hospital emergency medical care and transport the victim.

-Medical receptionist and office assistant jobs are on the rise in many industries and are one of the best recession proof careers you can enter.
+Medical receptionist and office assistant jobs are on the rise in many industries and are one of the best fields for job security during an economic recession.

-Just like nursing, medical office assistant is a recession-proof job.
+Just like nursing, medical office assistant is a great job during tough economic times.
 If you already have some experience under your belt, you may be able to take a job like this without a traditional college education.

 Become a Doctor

-Of course, last but not least in the medical field is the recession-proof career of becoming a doctor.
+Of course, last but not least in the medical field list of recession-proof careers of becoming a doctor.
 Becoming a doctor requires many years of school, medical residency and continuing education courses before you can apply for licensure as an M.D.

 It is not the easiest profession to get into, but the average starting salary ranges from $136,000-$200,000 and can go much higher depending on your specialization.